 The company may hold Ordinary Shares acquired by way of market purchases in treasury.
-The company may hold up to 10% of the issued Ordinary Shares at any time in this way.
-As at 28 February 2021, the company held 3,151,511 Ordinary Shares in treasury, or 5.67% of the company's Ordinary Shares in issue.
+The company normally intends to hold less than 10% of the issued Ordinary Shares at any time in this way.
+As at 28 February 2022, the company held 5,147,857 Ordinary Shares in treasury, or 10.2% of the company's Ordinary Shares in issue.